 Orion doesn’t work with young musicians just to help launch their careers; we strongly believe in the vitality of the music that a young orchestra can produce.
 Our musicians are often playing repertoire for the first time ever - this excites us and our audiences.

 Through our Noisy Notes series, we take a full symphony orchestra where it wouldn’t normally go, and give children with the least opportunity the chance to try out musical instruments for the first time.

-We give 20% of all of our concert tickets away free to schools and other charitable causes, meaning that people who wouldn’t otherwise be able to come to classical concerts get the chance.
+We set aside 20% of all of our concert tickets to give away free to schools and other charitable causes, meaning that people who wouldn’t otherwise be able to come to classical concerts get the chance.